 Excellent mobile apps augment the functionality of the device they are running on, without trying to replace what users and customers alike expect.
 Don’t try to mimic or replace something that is a common pattern, be it in code or even in a design.
 In cross-platform development, and enterprise especially, use the standard tools given to you for free by iOS and Android.
 It will save time in development but also support.

 Mastering a lot of this is crucial in building successful apps.
 It can take considerable investment to get to a good place when making them, but believe in the team and the cross-platform tools available.

 I hope that by sharing my thoughts and tips it will help highlight why it is so important to make sure practices are followed to overcome potential difficulties.

 What are your mobile app development experiences and challenges?
 We’d love to hear about them.
-Leave a comment or drop into our City-based offices for a cup of tea and a chat.
+Leave a comment or drop into our Bournemouth office for a cup of tea and a chat.